-As far as is known, Stern's convergence theory is the first modern theory of developmental psychology or psychological development and by 1914 he asserted that it is altogether wrong to try to determine whether it is hereditary or environmental factors that have the greatest influence on psychic development.
-Thus, Stern held the view (a point of view that today is still accepted in many circles) that both hereditary and environment have an influence on the overall development of a child.
-The question of which of these factors has the greatest influence was not of importance to Stern.
+As far as is known, Stern's convergence theory is the first modern theory of developmental psychology, or psychological development, and by 1914, he asserts that it is altogether wrong to try to determine whether it is hereditary or environmental factors which have the greatest influence on psychic development.
+Thus, Stern has the view (a point of view which today is still accepted in many circles) that both hereditary and environment have an influence on the overall development of a child.
+The question of which has the greater influence is not of importance to Stern.

-Also, he asserted it is meaningless to try to determine this.
+Also, he asserts it is meaningless to try to determine this.
 It is important to him that both factors have a joint role in a child's development.
-It should be emphasized that the influence of hereditary and environmental factors both were seen as defining or determining development.
-There also is the mention of hereditary and environmental mechanisms that must be seen in a causal context as defining or determining a child's psychological development.
+It is emphasized that the influence of hereditary and environmental factors both are seen as defining or determining development.
+There is also the mention of hereditary and environmental mechanism, which must be seen in a causal context as defining or determining a child's psychological development.

-There still is no clarity today as to which of these series of factors has the predominant influence on this development.
-Furthermore, in section 2.4 we return to some exponents who today express their views on the influence of one or both of these factors.
+There is still no clarity today as to which of these series of factors has the predominant influence on this development.
+Furthermore, in section 2.4, we return to some exponents who today express their views on the influence of one or both these factors.